newsnowlabs/runcvm/README.md

 ### `--env=RUNCVM_BIOS=EFI`

-By default SeaBIOS is used to boot the VM.
+By default SeaBIOS is used to boot the VM on x86_64.
 Enable OVMF EFI boot with this option.

+> Note: On ARM64, UEFI boot (via AAVMF) is always used regardless of this setting, as ARM64 does not support legacy BIOS.

+### `--env=RUNCVM_QEMU_ARCH=<value>`

+Explicitly specify the QEMU architecture to use.
+Supported values:
+- `x86_64` - Use x86_64 emulation
+- `arm64` - Use ARM64 emulation

+By default, RunCVM auto-detects the host architecture and uses the appropriate QEMU binary.

 ### `--env=RUNCVM_QEMU_NET_VHOST=1`